 Want to hear some of my recorded work?
 Below are a few streaming mp3 files from some of the recordings on which I have appeared.
 Click a song title to listen.

 The Private Lesson Starter Package is the perfect way to start improving your playing while getting a thorough sense of my teaching style.
-You will receive a FREE INTRODUCTORY LESSON to allow me to assess the students' current abilities plus 6 half-hour or 6 hour long standard private lessons (7 lessons total).
+You will receive 6 half-hour or 6 hour long standard private lessons.
 This package is available for anyone from total beginners seeking their first lesson to advanced players looking to brush up their technique.
 (Available for new students only.)

 Discounted Cost: $100

 Discounted Cost: $185